7 Quick and Easy Passover Recipes for the Busy, Jewish Millennial

 Total Time: 35 minutes

-In fact, you can make a meal of mashed potatoes, especially when they’re loaded with peppers, sour cream, cheddar cheese, chiles, and more.
+You can make a meal of mashed potatoes, especially when they’re loaded with peppers, sour cream, cheddar cheese, chiles, and more.
 Throw in some grilled chicken breast, or keep it vegetarian.
-The world is your oyster loaded mashed potato bar.
+The world is your oyster-loaded mashed potato bar.

 Total Time: Approx. 35 minutes

-You’ve got this: you can make actual meals that are good for you, in a relatively short period of time.
-Don’t let the natural, hectic nature of everyday life keep you from upholding your beliefs (should you choose to uphold them).
+You’ve got this: you can make meals that are good for you in a relatively short period.
+Don’t let everyday life’s natural, hectic nature keep you from upholding your beliefs (should you choose to maintain them).
 I encourage all you Millennials to give it a shot.

 P.S.
 A billion and a half props to Pinterest for its compilation of Passover-friendly recipes.
-Couldn’t have done it without you.
+I couldn’t have done it without you.